cwi-dis/volvo/production/readme.txt

 ===========================

 This set of instructions (in progress) is for using the Raspberry Pi 2.
-Below are the old Karnemelk instructions.
+(Below this section are the old Karnemelk instructions.)

+There is an diskimage file for this system, on maunakea, PampusMedia/Special Disk Images.

 To assemble the system and configure the display for the first time: